2017 Suunto Zoop and Zoop Novo – Which is best for you?

 You can’t overstate the peace of mind that comes with having an interface that’s easy to operate.
 The Zoop Novo has some well thought out functionality.
 The Zoop Novo has a 4-button menu.
 The buttons are nice and big, making them easy to press.
 Menus are easy to navigate and the display is clear to read.

 The ZOOP Novo is water-activated.
-It activates as soon as it goes deeper than 1½ feet (0.5 metre).
+It activates as soon as it goes deeper than 1½ feet (0.5 meter).
 You do need to turn on the Dive Mode before diving to do your pre-checks.
 The Zoop remains in Surface Mode at depths less than 4 feet (1.2 meters) and switches into Diving Mode at depths greater than this.

 The standard dive alarms are all adjustable.
 A default setting will remind you to make a safety stop.
 Alarms can be set for maximum depth and dive time.